smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 ```
 {{% /figure %}}

 Read horizontally, these are the lyrics.
-Vertically, each cell shows a sequence of words with a similar syllable pattern and---in certain columns---rhyming elements.
-Similar cells can be swapped without really breaking the rhythmic flow of the song, although the meaning of the words would get jumbled.
+Vertically, each cell shows a sequence of words with a similar syllable pattern, a common melody, and---in certain columns---rhyming elements.
+Similar cells can be swapped without really breaking the rhythmic flow of the song, although the meaning of the words would obviously get jumbled.

 This works for the chord changes as well: